Nicke-Iron Alloys chemical etching is primarily used for applications that require a low rate of thermal expansion and dimensional stability.

 Fotofab proudly services the US & International customers.

-- Exhibits low thermal expansion characteristics over a range of temperatures
+- Low thermal expansion characteristics over a range of temperatures

 - Cathode ray tube electron guns